michaelnera/dauft/README.md

 ## Installation

-First, add zurb-foundation gem.
-Add this to your Gemfile under assets group:
+First, add this to your Gemfile:

     gem 'zurb-foundation'

-Then, add this line under development group:
+Then, add this again to your Gemfile under development group:

     gem 'dauft'